xonq/mycotools/mycotools/USAGE.md

 ## Grab loci
 ### acc2loci.py
 Inputs an accession (`-a`) or new line separated list of accessions and optional genes +/- (`-p`, default 10).
-Outputs gene accessions or a gff and protein fasta of the clusters.
+Outputs gene accessions or a gff and protein fasta of the loci.

 output gff and protein fasta of an accession's cluster (outputs to `<ACCESSION>_clus*`):
 ```bash